chezzijr/MA-OS/README.md

 - A major assignment from VNU - HCMUT
 - Course: Operating System - CO2017

-# Initial problems of given source code
+# Initial issues with given source code
 `sched.c`
 - `get_mlq_proc()` does not have any params -> not aware of what process is running